Thumbnail Guide to Paris Open Mics, Jam Sessions and other Live Music

 French Flair, 40 rue Pixéricourt – 75020, métro place des fêtes – I have never been to this one.
 It just changed location.
 Takes place every Tuesday.
 But it looks like a classic open mic.

-Wednesday – The Highlander, rue de Nevers, 75005, 4-year-old open mic hosted by Thomas Brun, a classic, but get there soon after 8 PM for a good spot.
+Wednesday – The Highlander, rue de Nevers, 75005, 7-year-old open mic hosted by Thomas Brun, a classic, but get there soon after 8 PM for a good spot.
 Each performer gets three songs.
 The atmosphere is always lively, the pub always full, the list of musicians invariably long.
+But this has become one of Paris’s longest running open mics, and the level of the presentation and music is guaranteed to make for and interesting night out.

 Bandeàgudule Lesguduleries – Chez Gudule, is a kind of cabaret show on the first floor of this bar/restaurant.
 It is necessary to book a slot first, and you may have to wait for several weeks before you have a chance.
 This is an open mic, but one with a concept.
 There is only usually one musical act per evening, and the other acts are comics, actors, whatever.
 The audience votes the best performance of the night, and if you win that a few times you get the room to yourself for your own show.
 Contact Candice Carité to book a slot: 06 76 65 22 14, 65 Bd de la Villette M° Colonel Fabien ou Bus 46 arrêt Sambre et Meuse